imalink-project/imalink/docs/API_REFERENCE.md

 **Important:** Photo ownership and visibility is controlled via `Photo.user_id`, not Author.
 Authors are simply metadata for tagging the photographer.

+**Self-Author Pattern:**
+- When a user registers, an Author is automatically created with `is_self=true`
+- This "self-author" represents the user as a photographer
+- The user's `default_author_id` points to this self-author
+- When importing photos without specifying `author_id`, the default author is used automatically
+- Users can create additional authors for other photographers

 ### List Authors
 ```http
 GET /api/v1/authors?offset=0&limit=100